FINANCIAL AID FAQS

 Work-study is part of the self-help portion of financial aid; students are encouraged but not required to work on-campus and, if interested in working, students must be proactive in applying for open positions.
 Whether federal or institutional, the award of work-study is not a guarantee of funds and it will not be deducted from your bill.
 Students who choose to work on-campus will receive a bi-weekly paycheck for wages earned.
 The Office of Financial Aid awards work-study; however, the Office of Human Resources handles all other aspects of student employment.

 We encourage all students to actively seek scholarships outside of HWS to supplement their financial aid award.
 Students are required to report any outside scholarships/awards to the Office of Financial Aid.
 These will be listed as an “External Grant” on your financial aid package.
 Federal regulations require these awards be used in determining eligibility for federally funded financial assistance.

 What materials are required to apply for financial aid?

-First-time financial aid applicants must submit the CSS Profile, Noncustodial Profile (if parents are not married) and the Free Application for Federal Student Aid (FAFSA).
+First-time financial aid applicants who are U.S. Citizens or permanent residents must submit the Free Application for Federal Student Aid (FAFSA).
+International students must complete the CSS Profile.
 Current students who are renewing their financial aid for the upcoming year should submit the FAFSA only.

 If I am only interested in merit-based scholarships do I need to submit the CSS PROFILE and/or FAFSA?